maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 #.
 Software: The color of the lights must change based on an internal timing routine or external factors such as temperature or proximity.

+#.
+Minimize the use of bolts.
+Panels should be glued together where they don't need to be removed.

+#.
+Do not use any of the mounting brackets in the shop.
+Instead, make and print your own brackets.

+@.
+Do not use any parts designed for breadboards.
+Instead use only parts designed for PCBs.
+This includes jump wires.

+#.
+Your design should have only one sensor.
+Select from the following list.

+#.
+All PCB designs should be able to be reprogrammed.